GNN4ITkTeam/CommonFramework/examples/CTD_2023/README.md

 ```

 The result will be pyg files containing the events represented as pyg Data object:
-- a trainset of 9.8K events
+- A trainset of 9.8K events
-- a valset of 1K events
+- A valset of 1K events
-- a testset of 1K events
+- A testset of 1K events

 ---
 **NOTE**